ujoteam/contracts-oracle/README.md

 The oracle works by using Oraclize.
 With oraclize you specify a remote URL in the smart contract itself.
 With this, calling this function, it will take some ether in the oracle and pay towards Oraclize.
 Oraclize will then in an async fashion return to the callback function the result.

 In this case it's the USD exchange rate from Kraken.
-The handler, then subsequently needs to issue a separate transaction to fetch the updated price from the oracle to update its own internal pricing.

 Thus, in order to update the price, one needs to issue a tx first to the oracle, upon which it will receive a transaction from Oraclize into the oracle contract.